EuroPython/website/data/pages-content/faq.md

 If you have any questions, you are welcome to reach out to the team at [helpdesk@europython.eu](helpdesk@europython.eu).

-## **Q. How soon should I book accommodation and flights?**
-A. Currently, the EuroPython Society board are still finalising the contract with the venue.
-Though we hope for no surprises, we would recommend you consider flexible bookings in case of any changes of plans in the future as well as appropriate insurance cover.
-We will inform the community soon as we've signed the final dotted line.

 ## **Q. What will the schedule look like?**

 A. The conference will be organised in three phases: